status-im/nimbus-eth2/docs/the_nimbus_book/src/advanced.md

 mingw32-make fetch-dlls # this will place the right DLLs for your architecture in the "build/" directory
 ```

-> If you were following the Windows testnet instructions, you can jump back to [Connecting to testnets](#connecting-to-testnets) now

-You can now follow those instructions in the previous section by replacing `make` with `mingw32-make` (regardless of your 32-bit or 64-bit architecture):
+You can now follow the instructions in this this book by replacing `make` with `mingw32-make` (you should run `mingw32` regardless of whether you're running 32-bit or 64-bit architecture):

 ```bash
 mingw32-make test # run the test suite